 The programme provides an opportunity to local and international students with systematic training and independent research on development issues in contemporary China.
 The curriculum includes Chinese economies; international trade and foreign direct investment; China's cultural and urban development; climate change and environmental resources in China; public policies and regional development; China's environment and sustainable development; globalisation and spatial economic transformation; cultural tourism; sustainable urban and transport planning; land governance and development and a field trip to China.
 Moreover, the curriculum has a capstone experience component that provides the students a platform to acquire research skills under the supervision of a designated teacher.
 The Contemporary China Seminar Series is also an integral part of the programme.

 Programme Entrance Requirements

-Applicants will normally be required to hold a Bachelor's degree of this University or a qualification of equivalent standard from this University or another university or comparable institution accepted for this purpose.
-Non-local students may only apply for the full-time mode.
+Applicants shall hold a Bachelor's degree of this University or a qualification of equivalent standard from this University or another comparable institution accepted for this purpose.

 Programme Admissions Advisor(s)

 Full Time: 12:00 noon (GMT +8), February 28, 2020

 Part Time: 12:00 noon (GMT +8), February 28, 2020